MicrosoftDocs/azure-dev-docs/articles/ai/includes/intelligent-app-templates-python.md

 ### Multi-Modal Creative Writing Copilot with DALL-E

 This template is a creative writing multi-agent solution to help users write articles.
 It demonstrates how to create and work with AI agents driven by [Azure OpenAI](/azure/ai-services/openai/).
+It includes:
-It includes a Flask app that takes a topic and instruction from a user then calls a research agent that uses the [Bing Search API](/bing/search-apis/bing-web-search) to research the topic, a product agent that uses [Azure AI Search](/azure/search/) to do a semantic similarity search for related products from a vectore store, a writer agent to combine the research and product information into a helpful article, and an editor agent to refine the article that's finally presented to the user.
+    1. A Flask app that takes an article and instruction from a user.
+    1. A research agent that uses the [Bing Search API](/bing/search-apis/bing-web-search) to research the article.
+    1. A product agent that uses [Azure AI Search](/azure/search/) to do a semantic similarity search for related products from a vector store.
+    1. A writer agent to combine the research and product information into a helpful article.
+    1. An editor agent to refine the article presented to the user.

 To access the source code and read in-depth details about the template, see the [agent-openai-python-prompty](https://github.com/Azure-Samples/agent-openai-python-prompty) GitHub repo.